rcc-uchicago/uc-xromm-poster/poster_text.md

 ### XMA Portal

 The XMA Portal is a web environment for the management of X-ray Motion Analysis (XMA) data developed at Brown University.
-The XMA Portal serves as a powerful tool for organizing, searching, and disseminating XROMM experimental data.
+The XMA Portal serves as a powerful tool for organizing, searching, and disseminating XROMM datasets: raw data files  (calibration files, raw video data, 3D models) and associated metadata (trial date, experimenter, provenance, access restrictions, etc.).
 As a component of the University of Chicago XROMM project, the RCC will be hosting a local instance of the XMA Portal.

 [XMA Portal image]